openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

 icon: /images/social-contract.jpg
 whatIs: >-
   The Social Contract is a simple and effective way to enable team autonomy and self accountability for engagements.
-The Social Contract is created by and for the team.
+The Social Contract or Agreement is created by and for the team.
 It looks to codify the behaviors and expectations of the team.
 It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

   To effectively use this practice you should look to create the following outcomes: